Aimar-Goni/AG_AdvancedProgrammingTasks/Task6/AG_Development_Journal_Task6.md

 **What Worked Well:**

-- **Flexibility of the Sorting System:** The use of generics and delegates made the sorting system highly adaptable.
-It can sort by any property and in any order without additional code modifications.
-- **Efficiency of TimSort:** TimSort proved to be efficient for the dataset sizes typical in game inventories, especially when the data is partially sorted.
-- **Code Reusability and Maintainability:** The modular design facilitates future enhancements and reduces the likelihood of bugs.
+- **Data-Oriented Approach:**

+  - Separating data from logic resulted in cleaner, more maintainable code.

+  - Improved performance due to better cache utilization.

+- **Batch Processing:**

+  - Processing entities in batches reduced overhead and enhanced performance.

+- **Use of Raylib:**

+  - Simplified graphics rendering, allowing focus on implementing DOD principles.

+- **Efficient Memory Usage:**

+  - Contiguous memory allocation improved cache hits and overall performance.

 **What Did Not Work Well:**

-- **Initial Implementation Errors:** The complexity of TimSort led to initial challenges, such as index calculation errors in the merge function.
-These issues required significant debugging time.
-- **Lack of Unit Testing:** The absence of automated tests made it harder to catch and isolate bugs early in the development process.
+- **Initial Input Handling Issues:**

+  - Misuse of input functions led to inconsistent behavior.

+  - Required adjustments to ensure reliable input detection.

+- **Scaling Challenges:**

+  - While suitable for a small number of entities, using an array of structs may not be optimal for thousands of entities.

+- **Lack of Multithreading:**

+  - The current implementation does not leverage multithreading, which could further improve performance.

 ### What would you do differently next time?

-- **Implement Unit Tests:** Incorporating unit tests would help validate each component's functionality, making it easier to detect and fix errors promptly.
-- **Performance Profiling:** I would perform detailed performance analysis to compare TimSort with other sorting algorithms like quicksort or built-in methods to ensure optimal efficiency.
-- **Enhanced Features:** Adding functionality such as multi-criteria sorting (e.g., sort by value, then by name) and filtering options to improve the inventory management system's usability.
+- **Implement Struct of Arrays (SoA):**

+  - For larger numbers of entities, switching to a SoA layout could enhance data locality and performance.

+- **Incorporate Multithreading:**

+  - Utilize parallel processing to update entities concurrently, maximizing CPU usage.

+- **Expand on DOD Principles:**

+  - Explore more advanced DOD concepts, such as SIMD instructions or data streaming.

+- **Improve Input Handling:**

+  - Develop a more robust input system to handle multiple keys and smoother transitions.

+- **Enhanced Error Handling:**

+  - Implement comprehensive error checking, especially for memory allocation and file loading.

+- **Profiling and Optimization:**

+  - Use profiling tools to identify bottlenecks and optimize critical sections of the code.

-By reflecting on these aspects, I recognize the importance of thorough testing and performance evaluation in software development, especially in applications where efficiency and reliability are paramount.
+By reflecting on these aspects, I recognize the importance of thoroughly understanding the tools and techniques used.
+Future projects would benefit from deeper exploration of DOD principles and more extensive testing and optimization.

 ## Bibliography

-- GeeksforGeeks. (n.d.). *TimSort*.
-Retrieved from [https://www.geeksforgeeks.org/timsort/](https://www.geeksforgeeks.org/timsort/)

-- Microsoft Docs. (n.d.). *List<T>.Sort Method*.
-Retrieved from [https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort)
+- Fabian, R. (2018). *Data-Oriented Design.* Retrieved from [http://www.dataorienteddesign.com/dodbook/](http://www.dataorienteddesign.com/dodbook/)

-- Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009). *Introduction to Algorithms* (3rd ed.).
-MIT Press.
+- Nystrom, R. (2014). *Game Programming Patterns.* Genever Benning.

+- Drepper, U. (2007). *What Every Programmer Should Know About Memory.* Retrieved from [https://people.freebsd.org/~lstewart/articles/cpumemory.pdf](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)

 ## Declared Assets

-- **Code Implementation:** All code, including classes and sorting algorithms, was written by me, Aimar Goñi, specifically for this project.
+- **Code Implementation:** All code, including the movement system and functions, was written by me, Aimar Goñi, specifically for this project.

+- **Textures and Resources:** The snake sprite (`snake_Sprite.png`) was created by me or sourced from free assets with appropriate licenses.

-- **AI Assistance:** The development journal was created with assistance from AI language model GPT-4.
+- **AI Assistance:** This development journal was created with assistance from AI language model GPT-4.